College Readiness Skills

 If you’re a high school teacher, you know most students won’t take notes unless reminded, told they’re having an open-notes test, or bribed with candy.
-Even when they do attempt to take notes, without proper guidance, the following often happens:
+Even when they do attempt to take notes, without strategies and proper guidance, the following often happens:

 Some students will copy word-for-word from the text.
 Others will jot down the bare minimum, then lean back in their chair to sneak on TikTok.
 And one might even rebel and spend his forced note-taking time drawing a caricature of you.